 How long does it take to complete the nursing major and can I complete it part-time?

 A full-time student should be able to complete the BSN in 4 academic years, without summer courses.
 There are 9 major clinical courses that are taken in a precise sequence.
-These courses begin in the fall semester of the sophomore year and proceed in an exact order over the next 6 semesters. (link to curriculum here).
+These courses begin in the fall semester of the sophomore year and proceed in an exact order over the next 6 semesters.
 Certain non-nursing pre-requisite courses are required before beginning the clinical sequence.
 Prospective students who wish to transfer credits should make an appointment with or contact the Admissions Office and/or the Department of Nursing for a projection of the time for their program completion.

 Part-time scheduling may be achieved for the first 31 credits of the program, but full-time enrollment is strongly encouraged after that.
 Students wishing to schedule part-time should be aware that doing so will increase the length of time required for program completion.

-What hospitals/agencies do you use for clinical experiences?
+Which hospitals/agencies do you use for clinical experiences?